audulus/Anodize/README.md

 ![run script build phase](runscript.png)

-Set the `Input Files` to your metal files you are compiling, and output file to the generated file:
+Set the `Input Files` to your metal files you are compiling, and `Output Files` to the generated file:

 <img src="inputfiles.png" alt="input files" style="width:50%;">